Table of contents

 Your content marketing strategy needs to be disciplined while addressing a set of core problems that your prospects want to solve.

-This means neatly dividing your content in categories, keeping your content relevant within each category, and properly planning the next topics to write about next.
+This means neatly dividing your content into categories, keeping your content relevant within each category, and properly planning the next topics to write about next.

-Using your definition of the target reader and their problems or pain points, look for common themes and distill them into 3-5 core problems that are connected with your product and service.
+Using your definition of the target reader – your ICP – and their problems or pain points, look for common themes and distill them into 3 to 5 core problems that are connected with your product and service.
 Your blog, resource content center (or “resources page”), social media, and email series campaigns should all work in concert to help your readers learn how to solve these core problems.

 Your core problems need to be easily recognizable and well-defined, but also broad enough to support dozens of content pieces so you don’t run out of ideas prematurely.